 We all have an inner child and recultivating a childhood hobby is a wonderful way to reconnect.
 Communicate your goals to friends, family members and coworkers.
 This outreach helps increase accountability and can inspire others to add innovation into their own lives.

 In addition to creativity, sensory experiences can improve overall well-being.
 Sensations influence the quality of our occupational engagement and we each have our own unique sensory preferences.

-Here are the seven categories of sensations and some suggestions for how to incorporate each this spring season.
+Here are the 7 categories of sensations and some suggestions for how to incorporate each this spring season.

 This spring, try gardening, bringing a picnic on a hike, riding a bike, flying a kite or getting a massage.

-Swing on a hammock, go swimming, practice yoga, jump on a trampoline and dance.
+Swing on a hammock, go swimming, practice yoga, jump on a trampoline or dance.

 Walk barefoot on the beach, go outside as much as possible, feel the sun on your face, leave the windows open to catch a breeze, make a scrapbook, sculpt, sew, knit or start a woodworking project.